Entropy and Temperature in finite isolated quantum systems: Constant width window

 Even for moderate $\dE$, the deviation from the canonical $\beta_C(E)$ curve is considerable.
 This shows that using a constant energy window width is not a feasible approach to defining entropy for finite quantum systems having Hilbert space dimensions $\sim{}O(10^4)$.
 The results of Figure \ref{fig:S_const_dE}(B) provide a visual presentation of the extent of the discrepancy for such sizes.
 In Figure \ref{fig:S_const_dE}(C) we show the root-mean-square deviation of the inverse temperatures obtained with a constant $\dE$ from the canonical $\beta_C(E)$ values, as a function of Hilbert space dimension.
 (We show data for a spin chain, for which finite size scaling is numerically more convenient than for a square lattice.)
 The deviation decreases with increasing size, as expected, but very slowly.

 A remark on the edges of the spectrum is in order.
-As there are only a few eigenvalues in each window, the values of entropy are noticeably discrete, $\ln n$ where $n$ is a small integer.
+In the edge regions, as there are only a few eigenvalues in each window, the values of entropy are noticeably discrete, $\ln n$ where $n$ is a small integer.
 For a regime with such discrete behavior, statistical-mechanical considerations are not meaningful --- we expect entropy to be a continuous function of energy.
-We therefore omit the edge points from the polynomial fit to $S(E)$.
+We therefore omit the edges from the polynomial fit to $S(E)$.
 In Figure \ref{fig:S_const_dE} we have omitted 25 eigenstates from each edge of the spectrum.
 This is approximately the energy region for which $S(E)\lesssim\ln10$ for the $\dE=0.5$ case.
 Later in the paper, the same criterion will be used to exclude the spectral edges.